BeycanPress/cryptopay-lite/readme.txt

 * Updated: JS Code side has been updated as shadow root so that there will be no CSS conflicts anymore.
 * Updated: The QR Verifier service running on Heroku was moved to our own server and a stable IP address was provided.
 * Improved: PHP 7.4 support has been completely discontinued, so the codebase has been rewritten for 8.1, 8.2 and later versions.
-* Removed: Built-in provided WalletConnect Project ID for you to add your own Project ID.
 * Fixed: Bug preventing QR Code payments from working properly on some EVM networks.

 = 2.0.0 =